cloudposse/docs/content/kubernetes-backing-services/external-dns/external-dns.md

 ## Install Chart

-You can install `external-dns` in a few different ways, but we recomend to use the [Master Helmfile](https://github.com/cloudposse/geodesic/blob/master/rootfs/conf/kops/helmfile.yaml).
+You can install `external-dns` in a few different ways, but we recommend using the [Helmfile](https://github.com/cloudposse/helmfiles/blob/master/helmfile.d/0100.external-dns.yaml).

 ## Install with Master Helmfile